 Eestbound is correct in saying that Travis is lucky that whoever owns the publishing for “All I Need” wasn’t greedy.
 Since Travis already uploaded the song to his SoundCloud, he not only put himself in a position to be sued but also gave the original copyright holder ammunition to ask for a greater percentage during sample clearance negotiations.

 Eestbound doesn’t go into detail about the exact splits on the record, but he does confirm he owns a piece of the record.

-We can spend days, weeks or months debating the merits of the sample clearance system—I’d argue that sampling does way more good than harm, exposing an entire generation of music fans to tunes they might never ever come across otherwise—but just one listen to the original source material (:00 marker) back-to-back with ”Antidote” (:00, :14 and throughout) should be enough to understand why the sample, at least in this case, was part and parcel to the success of the beat.
+We can spend days, weeks or months debating the merits of the sample clearance system—I’d argue sampling does way more good than harm, exposing an entire generation of music fans to tunes they might never ever come across otherwise—but just one listen to the original source material (:00 marker) back-to-back with ”Antidote” (:00, :14 and throughout) should be enough to understand why the sample, at least in this case, is part and parcel to the success of the beat.

 “Antidote” could have fallen by the wayside the same way so many of our favorite, uncleared records have over the past 20 years.
 To think, the birds in the trap were close to singing the blues.